fluentribbon/XamlCombine/README.md

 Description
 ===========
-Combines multiple XAML resource dictionaries in one.
-Replaces DynamicResources to StaticResources.
-And sort them in order of usage.
+Combines multiple XAML resource dictionaries into one and sort them in order of usage.

 Usage
 ===========